-Even if you don’t usually do shots, New Year’s is the time to try new things.
+Even if you don’t usually do shots, the holiday season is the time to try new things.
 And no doubt, your guests will love the chance to relive their 20s.

 For this three-ingredient drink, you’ll need to carefully pour one liquid over the next, using the back of a spoon to keep them from mixing.

-I like to use whipped cream vodka for a sugar kick, but salted caramel also works well.
+I like to use whipped cream vodka for a sugar punch, but salted caramel also works well.

 Someone has given this old girl a makeover, and I think you’ll agree she’s classier than ever.

 I drink margaritas because I love the taste, and though I usually like them simple and on the rocks, this bubbly version hooked me after one sip.